smusp/SEMs_with_lavaan/Green_2023/05_one_way_LATENT.md

 - Latent mean in the first group is constrained to zero

-Note that the residual variances are freely estimated across groups, as are the latent error variances.
+Note that the residual variances are freely estimated across groups, as are the latent variances.
 The indicator covariances are by default set to zero (unless there is good reason to have one or more estimated).

 For the “More Constrained” model, the latent means are constrained to equality across the groups; for the “Less Constrained” model, the latent